Role development

 Occupational Health Schemes (OHS) are exempt from the restrictions that apply to; general sales list medicines, pharmacy medicines and prescription only medicines.
 (An OHS is a scheme in which a person, in the course of a business carried on by him, provides facilities for employees for the treatment or prevention of disease.)

-NICE guidance Patient Group Directions (PGD) 2013 recommends that PGDs are not used when exemptions in legislation allow medicine supply and/or administration without the need for a PGD.
+NICE guidance Patient Group Directions (PGDs) 2013 recommends that PGDs are not used when exemptions in legislation allow medicine supply and/or administration without the need for a PGD.
 The scope of this exemption in legislation is much broader than the use of PGDs.
-There is further information on the NHS Specialist Pharmacy Services website; see PGDs and Occupational Health Services and When to use a PGD.
+There is further information on the NHS Specialist Pharmacy Services website; see: Using PGDs in Occupational Health Services and When not to use a PGD.

 In the case of prescription only medicines, the person supplying or administering the medicines, if not a doctor, must be a registered nurse.
 They must act in accordance with the written instructions of a doctor setting out the circumstances in which the medicine is to be used under the OHS.

-See the BMA: The occupational physician.
-The BMA guidance for Occupational Physicians has useful information on prescribing in occupational health settings and an example template for a ‘Specimen operating policy/written instruction’ in the appendix 6.
+See the BMA's The occupational physician (PDF).
+This guidance has useful information on prescribing in occupational health settings and an example template for a ‘Specimen operating policy/written instruction’ in appendix 6.

 Statutory medical examinations

-The Faculty of Occupational Medicine (FOM) and the Health and Safety Executive (HSE) have further advice but nurses are not able to carry out statutory medical examinations where it is specified that these must be done by a medical practitioner, for example for asbestos and ionising radiation medicals.
+The Faculty of Occupational Medicine (FOM) and the Health and Safety Executive (HSE) have further advice on statutory medical examinations.
+Essentially, nurses are not able to carry out statutory medical examinations where it is specified that these must be done by a medical practitioner, for example for asbestos and ionising radiation medicals.

 Work and health